hiperlogic/ComputerGraphics_Studies/README.md

 #### Compiling the shaders

 Store the each of the shaders in a separate file.
-I'll call them `basic_triangle.vert` and `basic_triangle.frag`, in the `Shaders` folder.
+I'll call them `basic_triang.vert` and `basic_triang.frag`, in the `Shaders` folder.
 Shaders don't have an official extension, but those are commonly used to identify them.

 and execute the following commands:
     On Windows